Generic Name: asparaginase (as-PAR-a-jin-ase)

 Use asparaginase as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Asparaginase is usually given as an injection at your doctor's office, hospital, or clinic.
+- Asparaginase is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - If you miss a dose of asparaginase, contact your doctor right away.